haxtheweb/edtechjoker/draft-outline.md

 # Draft Syllabus
+This MD file is subject to change.
+As we are building this course out based on needs of our classmates, we'll occationally detour from this.
+This is a work in progress / general timing outline as I hope we are to achieve it.

-# Week 1: Welcome back to hell err..
-Penn State
+# Week 1: Welcome back to almost-normal Penn State
 ## Tues: Welcome to the course, format, policies, all that jazz
 - Short lecture on web components / WHY this topic matters
 - Mention Project EdTechJoker and goals of the course for me and them